(Balloon Angioplasty; Percutaneous Transluminal Coronary Angioplasty [PTCA]; Percutaneous Coronary Revascularization )

 In the days leading up to your procedure:

-- Talk to your doctor about your current medications.
-Certain medications may need to be stopped before the procedure.
+- Talk to your doctor about your current medicines.
+Certain medicines may need to be stopped before the procedure.

 - You should take aspirin before and during the procedure.
 Your doctor may also prescribe a blood thinner before the procedure.